fcallejon/fes/README.md

 #### About Fleece

-I'm in the process of updating it to the [future version](https://github.com/fsprojects/Fleece/tree/gusty/redesign) therefore there are some warnings been output by the build.
+I'm in the process of updating it to the [future version](https://github.com/fsprojects/Fleece/tree/gusty/redesign).
+For this reason there are a few warnings that will be output by the build.

 ## How to use it